maysheena1103/P-Furniture/README.md

 # P-Furniture

- Practice to creat a website like IKEA
-A project for prcticing design to frontend by using
+A project for prcticing design to frontend.

+The idea of the design inspire from IKEA.

+Practiced SASS Susy gallery `@include span()` skill.